 One of the first things you’ll want to know before deciding whether an apprenticeship is for you is how much you'll get paid.

-On average, an intermediate or advanced apprentice will earn £4.30 an hour (median wage).
-But you might be surprised to learn that there is a minimum amount your employer has to pay you by law if you are an apprentice.
+You might be surprised to learn that there is a minimum apprenticeship wage your employer has to pay you by law if you are an apprentice.

 The minimum apprenticeship wage applies to those aged 16-18, and those aged 19 or over who are in their first year.
 All other apprentices should be paid the national minimum wage for their age, or more.